NLeSC/pycoeman/README.md

 </SeqCommands>
 ```

-## Parallel commands
+### Parallel mode

-Parallel commands can be executed with pycoeman.
-Which commands are executed is specified with a XML configuration file.
-Then, the tool `coeman-par-local` can be used to run the sequence of commands in the local machine.
-The tool `coeman-par-ssh` can be used to run commands in remote hosts accessible via ssh.
-And the tool `coeman-par-sge` can be used to run the commands in a SGE cluster.

-The parallel commands XML configuration file must contain a root tag `<ParCommands>`.
-Then, for each commands we have to add a XML element `<Component>` which must have as child elements the `<id>` and a `<command>` elements.
-This is the same as the sequential commands XML configuration file format.
-However, in this case each `<Component>` tag must also contain a `<output>`, which determines which files or folder are the output.
-Like in the sequential commands XML configuration file format, `<requirelist>` and `<require>` are also used to define the required data by each command.
+The parallel commands XML configuration file must contain a root tag `<ParCommands>` and for each command a XML element `<Component>` is added with three
+mandatory nested XML elements, `<id>`, `<command>` and `<output>`.
+The latter determines which files and directories should be collected as output.
+Dependencies
+on files/directories should be specified with `<require>` or `<requirelist>` tags.
+(Soft) links are created in the execution folder for the specified
+files/folders.
+Using `<require>` is recommended for small number of required files/folders, and they are specified comma-separated.
+Using `<requirelist>`
+is recommended when the number of required files/folders is large.
+In this case they are specified in a separate ASCII file, one file/folder per line.
+Both `<require>` and `<requirelist>` can be simultaneously used.

+Once the parallel mode XML configuration file is defined the user should use the tools `coeman-par-[local | ssh | sge]` to execute them.
+When running a
-When running a parallel commands with pycoeman using `coeman-par-local`, `coeman-par-ssh` or `coeman-par-sge`, each command is executed in a different execution folder and possibly in a different computer.
-For each command, the required data is copied/linked from the location where the pycoeman tool is launched run is lunched to the remote execution folder, and then the command is executed.
-When the command is finished the elements indicated in `<output>` are copied back to the location where the pycoeman tool was launched.
-How the data is copied from the location where the pycoeman tool is launched to the remote execution folders (and vice-versa) depends on the used hardware systems.
+parallel mode, commands are executed in a different execution folder and possibly in a more than one computer.
+For each command, the required data is
+copied/linked from the location where the pycoeman tool is launched to the remote execution folders.
+After a successful execution of the commands, the
+files listed under the tag `<output>` are copied back to the location where the pycoeman tool was launched.

-Note that in this case, the data indicated by `<require>` and `<requirelist>` is not shared between different commands execution.
-So, in each command `<require>` and `<requirelist>` must indicate ALL the required data.
-This is different than in the sequential commands execution where the required data can be shared by other commands since they are all executed in the same execution folder.
-An example XML configuration file:
+For data availability the execution model is share-nothing, i.e., the data indicated by `<require>` and `<requirelist>` is not shared between different
+commands execution.
+Hence, in each command `<require>` and `<requirelist>` must indicate ALL the required data.
+This is different than in the sequential
+commands execution where the required data from a *command A* can be shared with the other commands since they are all executed in the same execution folder.
+In the following example, *listimage.list* needs to be specified as *<requirelist>* for both *Executable1* and *Executable2* command.
 ```
 <ParCommands>
   <Component>